- Contact Us

 The most common questions about the Fellows of the American Association of Nurse Practitioners (FAANP) are answered below.

 Applications and information about the Fellows program are on the website.
 Please read all pages to become familiar with the requirements.
 The entire process is online.
 Emailed or snail-mailed applications will not be accepted.

 It is a professional responsibility and a quality indicator to maintain national certification as a nurse practitioner (NP).
 Special circumstances can be discussed with sponsors.

 Only AANP Fellows may nominate an NP.
 The application requires the commitment of two Fellows.
 One is designated the primary sponsor and the other is the secondary sponsor.
 The primary sponsor takes the lead from start to finish ensuring all materials are reviewed with the candidate before submission.

-Each Fellow may only nominate one NP as primary sponsor and one as secondary sponsor annually.
+Each Fellow may only nominate one NP as a primary sponsor and one as a secondary sponsor annually.

-You must have at least two years of continuous AANP membership as of August 1 of the application year and sustained during selection process.
+You must have at least two years of continuous AANP membership as of Aug.
+1 of the application year, and membership must be sustained during the selection process.

 Applying to become a Fellow is a three-step process:

 It is advisable to be a Fellow for a minimum of one year prior to sponsoring an applicant.

 It is the responsibility of the applicant to present evidence of excellence in two of the areas selected.
 The evidence must clearly identify achievements throughout their NP career that exceed the expectations of their positions and job descriptions.